nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

     * On creation: Initializes the Profile, TextUI and Storage components.
     * On run: Loads data from `Storage`, receives user input from UI and uses `Parser` to parse user input into application.
 * `Profile`
     * Handles cached data within run time of application.
-Manages and stores the list of `session` that were created by the user before storing it into `Storage`.
+    * Manages and stores the list of `session` that were created by the user before storing them into `Storage`.
 * `TextUI`
     * Handles UI operations of the application.
 * `Storage`